 Grief Isn’t Linear

 Just as life doesn’t have a specific path or destination, grief is also individual.
 It has ups and downs, surprises, and emotions that may catch us unaware.
-Feelings of sadness, numbness, anger, loneliness, confusion, longing, guilt and relief are just a sampling of the emotions of what your friend or loved one may experience.
+Feelings of sadness, numbness, anger, loneliness, confusion, longing, guilt and relief are just a sampling of the common emotions your friend or loved one may experience.

 Sadness